Sekoorb/sekoorb.github.io/_pages/about.md

      image: "/images/billychinook.jpg"
 ---

 I'm a data scientist that enjoys feature engineering, statistical analaysis and machine learning.
-Currently working full-time in the finance industry and pursuing an M.S. in Data Analytics from Oregon State University, expecting to graduate in spring of 2020.
+I currently work full-time in the finance industry and I'm pursuing an M.S. in Data Analytics from Oregon State University, expecting to graduate in spring of 2020.